 It would be great to have a CPU socket adapter that would allow you to fit an LGA1151 CPU into an LGA1200 socket.
 However, such socket adapters are not possible due to various compatibility issues.

-Decades ago, manufacturers came up with a way to use certain Intel Pentium CPUs with incompatible boards using socket adapters.
-However, these never gave satisfactory results and since they were almost as expensive as getting a new motherboard, the idea never really came into fruition for mass use.
+Decades ago, manufacturers devised a way to use certain Intel Pentium CPUs with incompatible boards using socket adapters.
+However, these never gave satisfactory results, and since they were almost as expensive as getting a new motherboard, the idea never really came into fruition for mass use.

-So the simplest answer to the question “what CPU is compatible with my motherboard” is to find out what socket it supports and then choose a motherboard that has the supported socket.
+So the most straightforward answer to the question “what CPU is compatible with my motherboard” is to find out what socket it supports and then choose the one with the reinforced socket.

-Sockets are also shared across different motherboard chipset generations as well.
-We recommend getting the latest motherboard chipset series if you plan to go for a CPU from the latest generation.
+Sockets are shared across different motherboard chipset generations as well.
+We recommend getting the latest motherboard chipset series if you use a CPU from the newest generation.

 FREQUENTLY ASKED QUESTIONS

 1. Can I upgrade my CPU without replacing the motherboard?

 Yes, you can upgrade your CPU without replacing the motherboard, but it depends on the compatibility of your existing motherboard with the new CPU.
 Before upgrading, you will need to ensure that your motherboard’s socket type and chipset are compatible with the new CPU.